MthwRobinson/APPLPy/README.md

 6. Random sampling from distributions
 7. Bootstrapping data sets

+In addition, the Bayesian statistics module provides the following Bayesian
+capabilities:

+1. Computation of posterior and posterior distributions for unknown parameters
+2. Derivation of Jeffreys Priors
+3. Computation of credible sets

 ApplPy is derived from A Probability Programming Language (APPL), which runs in Maple.
 The idea behind ApplPy is to make the capabilites of APPL available on a free of charge, open source platform.
 This has the potential to make APPL